First Avenue Master Class

 A mobile & desktop case study explores modernizing an iconic brand and introducing a new target audience to bridge virtual musical education with master musicians during a pandemic.
 As a nationally recognized music venue and thriving staple in the Minneapolis music scene, First Avenue shuttered its doors as the world faced a global pandemic.

-My role was to research and build a new target market, refresh a website or mobile app and find a way to generate revenue for an iconic venue closed to the public while in-person concerts were restricted.
 A global problem, a business problem and a music education problem all rolled into one.
 My goal was to adjust an iconic business’s main revenue stream to survive during unprecedented times and find a way to educate young students and bands virtually in a new fun way.

 • Popular influencers want to connect with their fans, let them by offering Master Classes with them